mkallipo/affiliation-matching/README.md

   In the same way the openAIREs organizations are grouped.

-  *Fact*: the 40% of the organizations in the openAIRE’s database lie in the categories ‘Rest’ More than 80% of the affiliations in the openAIRE’s database lie in the categories ‘Universities/Institutes’ and ‘Laboratories’
+  __Fact__: * The 40% of the organizations in the openAIRE’s database lie in the categories ‘Rest’.
+            * More than 80% of the affiliations in the openAIRE’s database lie in the categories ‘Universities/Institutes’ and ‘Laboratories’

   We focus on these cases and filter the openAIRE orgs to those that are under the ‘Rest’ label.
 In this way we reduce by 40% the data in which we search to find the matchings.